Dikshya-2/Positionsbestemmelse/Proceskrav/portfolioreport.md

 *   **Timestamps** allow synchronization of measurements across multiple nodes to accurately reconstruct movement and location.

-*   **NodeID and Device ID** ensure that measurements can be traced back to specific nodes and devices while maintaining privacy via hashing.
+*   **NodeID** ensure that measurements can be traced back to specific nodes and devices while maintaining privacy via hashing.

 *   **Payload** provides additional context for testing, debugging, or validating signal data.